Shrink your carbon ‘foodprint’

 Cool Tips for a Hot Planet series

 Ginny Colling was passionate about the environment before retiring from teaching college communications students.
-After retiring she trained with Al Gore’s Climate Reality Project and has presented to numerous groups about the climate crisis.
+After retiring she trained with Al Gore’s Climate Reality Project.
+She has presented to numerous groups about the climate crisis.

 Eat your vegetables.